danielharrell/SumLect2015/Lost_Idea_LA.md

 less, about what we have lost.
 And a case for this will be made in the first part of my lecture.
-But in the second sense of forgetting, we would be in a condition of ignorance, and perhaps a fatal ignorance, about what we have lost.
+But in the second sense of forgetting, we would be in a condition of ignorance about what we have lost.
 And a case for this will be made in the second part of my lecture.